SQiShER/java-object-diff/CONTRIBUTING.md

 There are some things to help you getting started:

-* Make youself familiar with the [anatomy of java-object-diff](https://github.com/SQiShER/java-object-diff/wiki/The-Anatomy-of-Java-Object-Diff), so you understand the basic architecture.
+* Make yourself familiar with the [anatomy of java-object-diff](https://github.com/SQiShER/java-object-diff/wiki/The-Anatomy-of-Java-Object-Diff), so you understand the basic architecture.
 * [Check for open issues](https://github.com/SQiShER/java-object-diff/issues) that interest you or look for issues with the [_Contributor Friendly_](https://github.com/SQiShER/java-object-diff/issues?labels=Contributor+Friendly&page=1&state=open) tag.
 These issues are especially well suited to get more familiar with the codebase without being overwhelming.
 * In case you have an idea for a new feature, check the issue tracker to see if there were already some discussions regarding that feature.
 If not, fell free to open a new discussion to see what others think about it.